ini-bdds/bdqc/README.rst

 The framework:

 1. insures that a plugin's dependencies execute before the plugin itself, and
-2. each plugin is provided with the results of its dependencies' execution.
+2. each plugin is provided with the results of its *declared* dependencies' execution.

-By virtue of their declared dependencies, the set of all plugins available to BDQC (installed on the user's computer and visible on the PYTHONPATH) constitute a directed acyclic graph (DAG), and a plugin that is "upstream" in the DAG can determine how (or even whether or not) a downstream plugin is run.
+By virtue of their declared dependencies, the set of all plugins available to BDQC (installed on the user's computer and visible on the PYTHONPATH) constitute a directed acyclic graph (DAG), and a plugin that is "upstream" in the DAG can determine how (or even whether or not) a downstream plugin runs.

 The framework minimizes work by only executing a plugin when required.
 The figure above represents the skipping of plugins; plugin *#3*, for example,